dkpro/dkpro-similarity/pages/SemEval2013.md

 ### Step 1: Maven Setup
 The project is implemented as a Java Maven project.
 It makes use of some libraries that are not readily available in public Maven repositories.
 Therefore we have set up a Maven repository which provides these libraries as well as releases of this project.

-In order to set up your Eclipse installation properly, we ask you to follow these instructions ("Eclipse Setup") where you find details on all required plugins.
+In order to set up your Eclipse installation properly, we ask you to follow [these instructions](https://dkpro.github.io/dkpro-core/pages/setup-user.html) ("Eclipse Setup") where you find details on all required plugins.
 You also need to make sure that you have set up our open source Maven repository properly (instructions; "Configuring Maven for full access to the UKP Maven Repository").

 ### Step 2: Checkout
 Next, check out the project ("Check out as Maven project" in Eclipse).
 It is enough to check out only the module `trunk/de.tudarmstadt.ukp.similarity.experiments.sts-2013-baseline-gpl`, which resides in the GPL variant of the similarity package.
-Need help with the checkout?
+[Need help with the checkout?](https://zoidberg.ukp.informatik.tu-darmstadt.de/jenkins/job/DKPro%20Core%20Documentation%20(GitHub)/de.tudarmstadt.ukp.dkpro.core$de.tudarmstadt.ukp.dkpro.core.doc-asl/doclinks/2/)

 ### Step 3: Run
 You should now be able to run the system.
 Therefore, execute the Pipeline with the `-D` program argument, to start in training mode.

 ### Extend the system
 We explicitly encourage you to extend the system.
 New similarity measures can be added with ease by subclassing TextSimilarityMeasureBase.
-We added an example for a custom measure called `MyTextSimilarityMeasure` to the `*.example` package, and added the corresponding calls to the FeatureGeneration class.
+We added an example for a custom measure called `MyTextSimilarityMeasure` to the `*.example` package, and added the corresponding calls to the `FeatureGeneration` class.

 #### Add a custom similarity measure
 In general, a new text similarity measure can be added by doing two things: (a) setting up a concrete class for implementing the measure, which subclasses TextSimilarityMeasureBase, and (b) adding a wrapper class which subclasses TextSimilarityResourceBase which allows to use the measure in a DKPro language processing pipeline.